 Sixth Tip– steal a kiss.
 Smiling is great, but you know what photographs even better.
 Kisses, hand holding, touch and embrace.
 Smiles can feel cold and fake sometimes, but a kiss is always gentle and snuggly.

 Seventh tip– Catch em from behind: This one might feel a little weird, like “Does my butt look fat?
 Is my panty line showing?” but trust me, it always yields a beautiful result.

 Eighth tip– Avoid using filters.
 I can hear the audible gasps over this right now, but hear me out.
 Unless you’re using the same filter to create a very cohesive look on your social media feed I suggest you scrap it altogether.
-Instead, take your photo in your phone’s camera app and then edit it by upping the brightness or bringing down the contrast.
+You see, most people decide to use filters when they want the opportunity to receive more followers.
+In reality, it is much easier to look for the best growth services for instagram when you want to do this, as it saves you the hassle of having to use the same filters for almost every picture that you decide to post.
+That being said, another thing that you can do when you want to scrap the filters is take your photo in your phone’s camera app and then edit it by upping the brightness or bringing down the contrast.

 Ninth tip– What about my dog?
 Ya’ll hear me when I say that photographing dogs is five hundred times more challenging than any child I’ve ever photographed in my life.
 My photo suggestion for dogs is to playfully have one adult hold the dog’s collar. (like I’m doing in the photo above.)